josh-minch/pong/readme.md

 ###Game and control details

-Use the first two switches to select if the paddles are person or AI controlled; move the paddles up and down with the four buttons.
+Use the first two switches to select if the paddles are person or AI controlled, and move the paddles up and down with the four buttons.
 Scores for each player are displayed on the 7-segment display.
 Last switch activates lulz-mode.